haithamq11/Pyspark-project/README.md

 # Pyspark-project
-Implementing spark with small dataset the predict tips using linear regression.
+Implementing spark with a small dataset to predict tips using linear regression.